ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

     a.
 Go to `Datasets` in the Control panel
     b.
 Click on `Upload annotation files`
     c.
 Choose the two files and click `upload`
-    > More templates can be downloaded from https://itol.embl.de/help.cgi#annoTemplate
+    > More templates can be downloaded from [https://itol.embl.de/help.cgi#annoTemplate](https://itol.embl.de/help.cgi#annoTemplate)
 6. Export and save your tree with annotations as a `.pdf`

-### Exercise 3: Visualize a tree using the python library ETE3
+### Exercise 3: Visualize a tree using the python library ETE3 (for command line users only)
-*ETE3* is a python toolkit to do phylogenetic analysis and visualize phylogenetic trees.
+[*ETE3*](http://etetoolkit.org) is a python toolkit to do phylogenetic analysis and visualize phylogenetic trees.

 Here we have prepared a basic script to plot our tree, called `ete3_phylo.py` (available in the `scripts` folder).
+> This script is dependent on the correct folder structure and file names, namely: `iqtree/ML_iqtree.treefile.nwk` and `metadata/metadata.tsv` as well as the script in the `scripts` folder.

 To run the script, open a console and type the following commands:
 ```sh